-Could you live like your great grandmother did on wash day?
+Could you do laundry like your great grandmother did?

 I only have one memory of my great grandmother.
 It was her standing in an upstairs window watching me play in the yard of my grandmother’s house.
 I don’t remember talking to her, but I can still see her standing at that window.